AutumnWhj/ChatGPT-wechat-bot/README.md

 > Get a WeChat robot 🤖 based on ChatGPT in a few step.
 > [中文文档](README_ZH.md) | English

+## Update February 3, 2023

+🔥This package no longer requires any browser hacks – it is now using the official OpenAI completions API with a leaked model🔥

 ## Support

 - [x] Support conversation.